cferwerda/socsci_bootcamp/README.md

 ---
 ## <a name="datahead"></a>DATA
-The data are stored on Google Drive.
-The link will be shared with you during the workshop.
+The data are stored [here](https://drive.google.com/folderview?id=0B1lTuXNNu47_flVKMXVvR2ZEMWlTLXo2VFVmaVh3Y2hkQ05oMGt2SEFVSUlIcXRlcnJoakk&usp=sharing).
+You should be able to access the files without signing in to Google.
+Open a folder and then click to download the .zip files.
+It is NOT necessary to unzip the files after downloading.
 ####Civil War Battles
 * civil_war_battles.zip – point shapefile (zipped) of locations of battles, 1861-1865
 * civil_war_states.zip – polygon shapefile (zipped) of state outlines in 1860s, categorized by allegiance
-* Civil War Battles spreadsheet – all battles in spreadsheet format, for use in TimeMapper (not used today)
-* Civil War Battles TimeMapper Example Spreadsheet – an example of how to format a spreadsheet to use in TimeMapper (not used today)
 * Civil War Battles Variable Descriptions.pdf – metadata for the Civil War datasets

 ####Adult Obesity in the US
 * state_obesity.zip – polygon shapefile (zipped) of state outlines with obesity data
 * ma_obesity.zip – polygon shapefile (zipped) of Massachusetts counties with obesity and demographic data
-* Obesity Variable Descriptions spreadsheet – metadata for obesity variables
+* Obesity Variable Descriptions.pdf – metadata for obesity variables
 * Find other layers at [MassGIS](http://www.mass.gov/anf/research-and-tech/it-serv-and-support/application-serv/office-of-geographic-information-massgis/datalayers/)

-####Tornadoes, 1950-present
-* tornadoes3.zip – point shapefile (zipped) of locations of all tornadoes of at least a magnitude of 3 on the EF-scale, 1950-2013
-* tornado.zip at <http://www.spc.noaa.gov/gis/svrgis/> – line shapefile of tracks of all tornadoes (magnitudes 1-5), 1950-2013
-* Tornado Variable Descriptions.pdf – metadata for the tornado datasets
-* CountyPop2010.zip – polygon shapefile (zipped) of county outlines with population information
-* Tornadoes3 Spreadsheet - Google spreadsheet of all tornadoes of at least a magnitude of 3; suitable for copying rows into a new spreadsheet for use with TimeMapper

 ## TOOLS
 ###<a name="agxohead"></a>ArcGIS Online